Homepage of the site 'What to do with your life?'

 the voting method: the final decision is the proposal that, after deliberation, receives the most votes

-One can assume that hunter-gatherer groups, even before the Neolithic Revolution, used these two methods: either choosing (or being imposed with a leader by the law of the strongest), or deciding by deliberation.
-Democracies stemming from the philosophy of the Enlightenment are only refinements of intermediate methods.
+It can be assumed that hunter-gatherer groups, even before the Neolithic revolution, used these two methods: either choosing (or having a leader imposed by the law of the strongest) or deciding through deliberation.
+Democracies arising from Enlightenment philosophy are merely refinements of intermediate methods.

-Unsuccessful attempts at reforming the two natural decision-making methods
+Unsuccessful attempts to reform the two natural decision-making methods

-When the modern scientific method leads to the technological progress of the 19th century, the archaism of the social organization, which leads to shocking inequalities (see Émile Zola), becomes more visible.
-Again, in the 21st century, the same problem arises, only a few decades after the end of the two world wars of the 20th century, which had provoked a massive redistribution (see Thomas Piketty).
+When the modern scientific method leads to the technological progress of the 19th century, the archaism of social organization, which leads to shocking inequalities (see Émile Zola), becomes more visible.
+Again, in the 21st century, the problem arises identically, only a few decades after the end of the two World Wars of the 20th century, which had caused a massive redistribution (see Thomas Piketty).

-However, all the 19th-century attempts at defining a new social organization (Saint-Simonism, Positivism, Fourierism, Anarchism, Communism) fail because they do not manage to reform the natural decision-making system (statutory or voting) beyond a new mixture.
-In fact, they all fall into one, or even several, of the three following flaws:
+Yet all attempts in the 19th century to define new social organizations (Saint-Simonism, Positivism, Fourierism, Anarchism, Communism) failed because they could not reform beyond a new mixture the natural system of decision-making (statutory or voting).
+They all inevitably fell into one, or even several, of the following three pitfalls:

 •